-Step 5: Pay Room Deposit
+Step 5: Pay Commitment Fee

-Applicants who have been accepted as dorm students will be required to pay a nonrefundable dorm deposit of \$200.00.
-This fee shall be required for both new applicants and returning students to secure a place in respective dormitories, and will be applied towards the student's semester dorm fees.
+Applicants who have been accepted will be required to pay a nonrefundable commitment fee of \$200.00.
+This fee shall be required for both new applicants and returning students to secure a place in the school, and will be applied towards the student's semester fees.
 Dorm rooms will be reserved on a first-come, first-served basis.
-Deposits can be paid through the college office at 530-422-7923.
+Deposits can be paid online through the student's Populi account.

-Admission Standards
+Undergraduate Admission Standards